PandoraMedia/scooch/docs/index.rst

 How is a Scooch configuration translated into code?
 ---------------------------------------------------

-Each class in this configuration corresponds directly to a scooch `Configurable` class in python code.
-For example the source code for the configuration above might have the following :code:`Configurable` class definitions in :code:`batcher.py`:
+Each class in this configuration corresponds directly to a Scooch :code:`Configurable` class in python code.
+For example, the source code for the configuration above might have the following :code:`Configurable` class definitions in :code:`batcher.py`:

 .. code-block:: python